KlaBier/klabier.github.io/_posts/2026-08-28-ExtendUserAttributes.md

 ## Advantages

 - Descriptive attribute names
-- Not limited to 15 attributes
+- Not limited to the predefined 15 attributes
 - Typed attributes
 - Supported by dynamic groups
 - Well suited for user classification and automation